 Perhaps you could brainstorm this, just like we’ve done in the following picture.

 Finally, put the things that are important to you (your criteria) in order of importance, just like we’ve done on the right hand side of the picture.

-This step in the business prioritisation process is pretty self-explanatory – brainstorm your different options.
+This step of the process is pretty self-explanatory – brainstorm your different options.
 In the picture we’ve brainstormed some different marketing options.

-Have a look at the following picture – we’re going to create a simple business prioritisation table.
+Have a look at the following picture – we’re going to create a simple table.

 - In the first column list the options from Step 2.